How to cite this paper

 members have adopted public models, they may not have adopted the same public

-for interchange of documents among the participants is the Standards community.
+for interchange of documents among the participants.
 For an

 excellent overview of this process, see